gvanem/Dump1090/README.md

 * Decode raw IQ samples from file (using the `--infile bin-file` command line option).
 * Interactive command-line-interface mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
-Planes that haven't been seen last 60 seconds are removed from the list (option `--interactive-ttl sec` to change).
+Planes that haven't been seen last 60 seconds are removed from the list (key/value `interactive-ttl = sec` to change).
 * *CPR* (**Compact Position Reporting**) coordinates decoding and track calculation from velocity.
 * TCP server streaming and receiving raw data to/from connected clients <br>
   (options `--net` or `--net-only`).

-While from time to time I still add / fix stuff in my fork, I target minimalism in this implementation. <br>
-However there is a [much more feature complete fork](https://github.com/MalcolmRobb/dump1090) available, developed by **Malcolm Robb**.
+* Many command-line options are now in the `dump1090.cfg` file.
+See below.

 ## Building

-  Assuming you have downloaded this package to `c:\dev\Dump1090`, then do:
+  Assuming you have downloaded this package to `c:\dev\Dump1090`, then `cd c:\dev\Dump1090` and do:

   * Using GNU-make, type:
     * `c:\dev\Dump1090> make -f Makefile.Windows CC=cl` (or `CC=clang-cl`).
   * Or using Visual Studio tools:
     * `c:\dev\Dump1090> msbuild -p:Configuration=Release -p:Platform="x86" Dump1090.sln`.
-    * or start the Visual Studio IDE, open `Dump1090.sln`, right-click and `Build Solution`.
+    * or start the Visual Studio IDE, open `Dump1090.sln`, right-click and `Build Solution`. <br>
+      The project may have to be retargeted. *Devenv* would do this automatically and print <br>
+      `Configuration 'Release|x64': changing Platform Toolset to 'v143' (was 'v142')` when finished.

 ## Normal usage

-Since the uncompressed `aircraftDatabase.csv` file is too big to be allowed on Github, first uncompress `aircraftDatabase.csv.gz` (listed above) into `aircraftDatabase.csv` using:
+Since the uncompressed `aircraft-database.csv` file is too big to be allowed here on Github, it will automatically be downloaded and unzipped from [**OpenSky**](https://opensky-network.org/datasets/metadata/).
+On first run of `dump1090.exe`, this will print:
  ```
-  c:\dev\Dump1090> gzip -d aircraftDatabase.csv.gz
+  Force updating 'c:\dev\Dump1090\aircraft-database.csv' since it does not exist.
+  Force updating 'c:\temp\dump1090\aircraft-database-temp.zip' from 'https://opensky-network.org/datasets/metadata/aircraftDatabase.zip'
+  Got 24162 kB.
+  Copied 'c:\temp\dump1090\aircraft-database-temp.csv' -> 'c:\dev\Dump1090\aircraft-database.csv'
+  Deleting 'c:\dev\Dump1090\aircraft-database.csv.sqlite' to force a rebuild in 'aircraft_CSV_load()'
+  using Sqlite file: "c:\dev\Dump1090\aircraft-database.csv.sqlite".
+  Loading 'c:\dev\Dump1090\aircraft-database.csv' could take some time.
+  Creating SQL-database 'c:\dev\Dump1090\aircraft-database.csv.sqlite'...
+518999
+  Created 519998 records
  ```

 To capture traffic directly from your RTL-SDR device and show the captured traffic